meilisearch/firestore-meilisearch/README.md

 * Collection path: What is the path of the collection you would like to export into Meilisearch?

-* Fields to index in Meilisearch: What fields do you want to index in Meilisearch?
+* Fields to index in Meilisearch: What are the names of the fields you want to index in Meilisearch?
 Create a comma-separated list of the field names, or leave it blank to include all fields.
-The id field is always indexed even when omitted from the list.
+The id field is always indexed even when omitted in the list.

 * Fields in which to search. - Optional: What fields do you want to make searchable in Meilisearch?
 This feature is optional.
 See [the documentation for more details.](https://docs.meilisearch.com/reference/features/field_properties.html#searchable-fields) Create a comma-separated list of fields, or leave it blank to include all fields.